Make Your Own Chrismukkah.

 It's time we follow in the footsteps of our favourite, teen heart throb & comic book nerd Seth Cohen and start making our own traditions.

-Whether it's skipping out early on Christmas dinner with the oldies to unwrap presents & a bottle of tequila with your best friends, making a game out of how many times your estranged, uncouth cousin accidentally offends someone without noticing or going large and actually creating your own pseudo holiday.
+Whether it's skipping out early on Christmas dinner with the oldies to unwrap presents & a bottle of tequila with your best friends or going large and actually creating your own pseudo holiday.

 Whatever you need to do to find the joy, just go about doing it.